nickrenfo2/dev-accelerators/Blockchain-Crypto/Lesson1/lesson.md

 |---|---|---|
 |0xb0345 (Bob)|0xa1234 (Alice)|10|

 Again, Alice now has one UTXO in the amount of 10 BTC at her disposal.
-On a technical level, the "ID" would actually be a single-use wallet address, but I've abstracted the technicals of how wallets work for the purposes of this lesson.
-The purpose is to identify which coins are being spent in which transactions.

 ---